-&lt;sup>6 The Market Transformation savings contained in Table A reflects the approximately 50% level of funding that BPA provided to the Northwest Energy Efficiency Alliance (NEEA).
-A small amount of the Market Transformation savings funded by BPA (associated with building codes and other market transformation efforts) occurred outside of BPA's load service territory.
+5 The market transformation savings contained in Table A reflects the approximately 50 percent level of funding that BPA provided to the Northwest Energy Efficiency Alliance (NEEA).
+A small amount of the market transformation savings funded by BPA (associated with building codes and other market transformation efforts) may have occurred outside of BPA's service territory.